mrdannii/mrdannii/README.md

 ### Hi there 👋
 #### Muhammad Daniyal
-- 🔭 I’m currently working on LARAVEL Development
+- 🔭 I’m currently working on React/NEXT JS
 - 🌱 I’m currently learning MERN
 - 📫 How to reach me: mr.dannii98@gmail.com

 <!--
 **mrdannii/mrdannii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.